 - Ephemeral or Dynamic ports: ports between 49152-65535.
 These ports are randomly assigned to the client side of the connection when establishing a session.
 Remember, the client is assigned an Ephemeral port as it connects to a well-known port.
 Look at the packet capture below, notice how a DNS request is made for a host name (www.precisetek.com), the request is sent over port 59210 from the local host to port 53 on the destination server.
 In this case, port 53 is DNS which works over UDP transport protocol.

-Some applications can work on ports other than their default number, for instance, you can have a web server listen on port 83 for HTTP instead or port 80.
+Some applications can work on ports other than their default number, for instance, you can have a web server listen on port 83 for HTTP instead of port 80.
 You can have RDP listen on port 3350 instead of 3389.
-There are various reason to change the default port for an application but the most important thing to keep in mind is that the client must also initiate the connection to new port number otherwise it will use the default port number and have the connection rejected.
+There are various reasons to change the default port for an application but the most important thing to keep in mind is that the client must also initiate the connection to the new port number otherwise it will use the default port number and have the connection rejected.

 Port Forwarding: so far we’ve been covering communication in an internal network.
 You may have the need to access local resources from a remote location, for that, you can use port forwarding.
-Remember, when your hosts are in an internal network they are configured with private IP addresses, meaning that those IP address are not routable to the internet.
+Remember, when your hosts are in an internal network they are configured with private IP addresses, meaning that those IP addresses are not routable to the internet.
 When devices on your internal network browse the web they are seen as coming from one IP address, your firewall or router IP address.
-So if you want to communicate to a host in your internal network you have to communicate with the “gate keeper” (your firewall or router) and have it relay the message (port forward) to your internal devices.
+So if you want to communicate to a host in your internal network you have to communicate with the “gatekeeper” (your firewall or router) and have it relay the message (port forward) to your internal devices.

-Port Security: as remember port represent network protocols and protocols are used for communication.
+Port Security: as remember port represents network protocols and protocols are used for communication.
 If you have a port open another device with access to it can start communication, depending on the application the port is using a hacker can gain access to the rest of your network through it.
-As a best practice, if you are not using a port don’t have open.
+As a best practice, if you are not using a port don’t have it open.

 This concludes this article, I hope it helped you understand what network ports are and their basic functions.
 As a quick recap, network ports identify a server or protocol and help keep the session between hosts.
-There are many topics I weeded out just to stay focus on network ports as my goal was to help those wanting to get a better understanding of the concept without going through a complete networking class.
+There are many topics I weeded out just to stay focused on network ports as my goal was to help those wanting to get a better understanding of the concept without going through a complete networking class.

-You may like my other network related articles:
+You may like my other network-related articles: